Lead And Copper Valleys

 A big fail for the closed valley is that it is less durable.
 The design does not allow the installation of thicker and heavier shingles.
 The bending of the higher slope significantly weakens it too.

-Apart from that, it is easier to replace or repair roof valleys of this type if damage is caused.
+Apart from that, it is easier to repair or replace in case of damage.
 With the use of heavy metals such as Lead and Copper, the rate at which granules are shed is lower.
-A factor that contributes to durability.
+A factor that contributes to durability